 Taste: Lebkuchen (gingerbread); stollen (sweet Christmas loaf with fruit); Nürnberger bratwurstchen (local sausages); glühwein (mulled wine).

 Wondering where to find Christmas markets in Tokyo?
-Follow the lights, because odds are they won’t be too far from the mega holiday illuminations that are installed at shopping plazas around the city.
-Every year Roppongi Hills throws a giant Christmas extravaganza, complete with a Christmas market at Big Roof Plaza that’s inspired by festivities in Stuttgart, Germany, and Tokyo Skytree Town Dream Christmas also features a German-style Christmas market where food offerings include sausages, warm pretzels, stollen cakes, German beer, and glüwein.
-The Christmas Marché at Yebisu Garden Place is the exception to the rule because most markets here look to replicate that German Christmas feeling.
-Case in point: All of the wooden booths at Yokohama Red Brick Warehouse Christmas Market were imported from Germany, and a 45-foot-tall wooden Christmas tower from Dresden was the star attraction at Tokyo Christmas Market in Hibiya Park last year.
+Follow the lights, because odds are they won’t be too far from the mega holiday illuminations that are installed at shopping districts around the city.
+Every year Roppongi Hills throws a giant Christmas extravaganza, complete with a traditional, German-inspired Christmas market, while Tokyo Skytree Town’s Dream Christmas and the Christmas Marché at Yebisu Garden Palace have a more contemporary—but nonetheless festive—air.
+Other markets here look to replicate that German Christmas feeling with traditional food offerings and authentic décor: All of the wooden booths at Yokohama Red Brick Warehouse Christmas Market were imported from Germany and a 45-foot-tall wooden Christmas tower from Dresden is the star attraction at Tokyo Christmas Market in Hibiya Park.

 Mexico City goes all out with lights and décor for the Christmas season, so it’s no surprise that CDMX is also home to a strong lineup of Christmas markets.
-El Bazar Navideno de la Delegacion Miguel Hidalgo transforms the top floor of Galerias Plaza de las Estrellas, with more than 100 vendors selling handicrafts, decorative items, and textiles, and an artisan market pops up in front of the Olympic Sports Center.
+El Bazar Navideño de las Estrellas sets up for a month on an upper plaza at Galerias Plaza de las Estrellas, with more than 100 vendors selling handicrafts, decorative items, and textiles, and an artisan market pops up in front of the Olympic Sports Center.
 Xochimilco features a poinsettia market and many of the city’s permanent shopping bazaars—including Coyoacan, Lazaro Cardenas, and Río Blanco—host festive Christmas marketplaces, too.

 Shop: Artisan-made figurines and nativity scenes, ornaments, textiles, piñatas, and poinsettias.